hackafterdark/carta/README.md

 ```

 #### Associations (Nested Structs)
 For nested structs (has-one or has-many relationships), use the `carta` tag to define a prefix for the nested struct's columns.
-This allows you to reuse struct definitions.
-The SQL query must then use aliases for the columns of the joined table.
+The default delimiter between the prefix and the field name is `->`.

 **Example:**
 ```go